 The marks are allocated as follows for the IELTS Writing Task 2;

-- 25% for task response
+25% for task response

-- 25% for vocabulary
+25% for vocabulary

-- 25% for grammar
+25% for grammar

-- 25% for coherence and cohesion.
+25% for coherence and cohesion.

-It goes without saying, that to do well in the task 2 you should avoid making silly grammatical errors and you must ensure that you demonstrate your vocabulary and command of the English language.
-Writing Task 2 of the IELTS test is really all about method.
+It goes without saying, that to do well in task 2 you should avoid making silly grammatical errors and you must ensure that you demonstrate your vocabulary and command of the English language.
+Writing Task 2 of the IELTS test is really all about the method.

 The questions for IELTS Writing Task 2 are fairly general and could cover a wide range of topics.
-This is a formal essay and will take one of the following forms: give you opinion, discussions, advantages/disadvantages or providing solutions to problems.
+This is a formal essay and will take one of the following forms: give your opinion, discussions, advantages/disadvantages or provide solutions to problems.
 You can’t prepare the essay ahead of time, but you can prepare for the exam by using a system in the exam room and by practicing ahead of the exam.